 I was happy to spot this Inc. article about why reading is so important and about how anyone can find the time to read 50 books in a year (yes, 50!).
 My favorite fact from the article?
 A recent Yale study found that those who read books for 30 minutes daily live an average of 23 months longer than nonreaders or magazine readers.
 Basically, I’m gonna live forever.
 But seriously, not only does reading improve your vocabulary and thinking skills, but it also affects, “empathy, social perception, and emotional intelligence,” something I think all of us could us a little more.
 Oh, and I think listening to audio books totally counts (so long as you’re fully paying attention).
 My husband has never really been a crazy reader, but last year, he ended up reading several more books that even I did, in large part because he used his commute time to listen to audio books.
 Plus?
 You can listen to audio books when you’re cleaning the house, cooking, getting ready in the morning, etc.

 OK, book pushing session over and now I’m on to tell you all about the fabulous books I read in March!
-(Just an FYI that the links to the books below are affiliate links and my BOTM is an affiliate, as well.
-Thank you for supporting WANM!).
+Just an FYI that links to some of the books below and my Book of the Month link are affiliate links (meaning that at no extra cost to you, I will earn a commission if you click through and make a purchase) and some were gifted to me by their publishers.
+Thank you so much for supporting WANM!.

 Erotic Stories for Punjabi Widows by Balli Kaur Jaswal: I wasn’t really sure what to expect with this book and admit I picked it up solely because it was part of Reese Witherspoon’s book club and it had tons of great reviews.
 I read a few of them before digging in and thought it was hilarious that some people said that listening to the book on audio tape is awkward because there are actually erotic stories in the book.
 And there are!
 The book is about Nikki, a 22-year-old girl from a traditional Punjabi family living in London who’s struggling with being independent and dating in a modern world.
 When Nikki gets a job teaching Punjabi widows to write, the class quickly turns into a time for the widows to share erotic stories born out of their imaginations.
 In general, once Punjabi women become widows, they are essentially ignored.
 Society dictates that they are no longer able to find love or romance, so they spend a lot of time with each other.
 Nikki’s class gives them the power to share their desires and needs in a more formal setting and document them.
 Each chapter starts with one of their stories and some of them will probably make you blush.
 But there’s also so much more going on in this book, including a mysterious death that Nikki is intent on learning more about.
 Don’t write this novel off as being “romance” or “trashy;” it’s truly about the immigrant experience and will give you insight into a culture that doesn’t seem to get a ton of attention.